betaheads/betaheads.net/content/blog/info/server-anniversary.md

 This past year, the server has grown a lot, both in the game and technically.
 And all of this is thanks to you!

+## Betaheads achievements of this year

+This year has been full of fun and exciting things.
+Here are some of the achievements I was able to collect:

+- The world size is 2 GB.
+- The nether size is only about 50 MB.
+- The number of Discord members is 400+.
+- Now we have our own wiki with 22 content pages, 60 files, and 375 edits.
+- Now we have our own stats plugin.
+Since its launch, the total summed playtime is 161 hours.

 ## What’s next?

 Main plans for the server this year are: